corylanou/go-marketing/CONCURRENCY.md

 The big difference with the final program is the use of a `WaitGroup` and launching everything inside of a go routine by using the `go func` signature.

-You can read more on wait groups in the [http://golang.org/pkg/sync](Sync Package).
+You can read more on wait groups in the [Sync Package](http://golang.org/pkg/sync).

 ## Summary